Goldfinger (band): Never Look Back (2020–present)

-December 4, 2020 marked the release of Never Look Back with members John Feldmann, Charlie Paulson, Mike Herrera, Philip Sneed, and Nick Gross.
+December 4, 2020, marked the release of Never Look Back with members John Feldmann, Charlie Paulson, Mike Herrera, Philip Sneed, and Nick Gross.
 It is the first album since 2008's Hello Destiny to feature Paulson, the group's original guitarist.

-On December 10, 2020 the band held an online-only release party in support of the album where they live streamed an entire set.
+On December 10, 2020, the band held an online-only release party in support of the album where they live streamed an entire set.
 Due to the Coronavirus pandemic, an in-person event was not feasible.

-On July 29, 2022 the band announced the deluxe version of Never Look Back on their Twitter, slated for release on August 5, 2022.
+On July 29, 2022, the band announced the deluxe version of Never Look Back, which features three rerecorded tracks (that of Here in Your Bedroom with Avril Lavigne, Superman with Biffy Clyro, and 99 Red Balloons) and four new bonus tracks.
+It was released on August 5.
+The band started playing shows again in late 2022 and early 2023, with the Planet Smashers, Mustard Plug, and Catch 22.

+On July 19, 2024, the band, alongside Less Than Jake, released a cover of Morgan Wallen's "I Had Some Help".
+On July 11, 2025, the band released a new track titled "Freaking Out A Bit", which was co-written alongside Blink-182 members Mark Hoppus and Travis Barker.
+Hoppus sings on the track.

 Animal rights

 Since the band began, Feldmann became a vegan and animal rights supporter, as can be seen briefly in the music video for "Open Your Eyes".
-They also donated the song "What Gives You The Right" to the Southern Animal Rights Coalition benefit CD, Until Every Cage Is Empty, as well as writing the song "Free Kevin Kjonaas", an animal rights activist in prison, known as the most involved individual in the SHAC 7.
+They also donated the song "What Gives You The Right" to the Southern Animal Rights Coalition benefit CD, Until Every Cage Is Empty, as well as writing the song "Free Kevin Kjonaas" in relation to the activist associated with the SHAC 7.
 One of the songs, "FTN", harshly criticizes Ted Nugent and Jennifer Lopez for their hunting tactics and fur fashion, respectively.
 He also advocates and supports the Animal Liberation Front.
 For the song "Behind the Mask" from the album Disconnection Notice, Feldmann convinced PETA president and co-founder Ingrid Newkirk to allow him to sample one of her speeches on animal cruelty.